 Halls C and D: Greek Kombolois (Worry beads)

-The Museum has hosted more than 75,000 visitors since its opening.
+The Museum has hosted more than 350,000 visitors since its opening.

 All Greek newspapers -NEA, ELEFTHEROTIPIA, VEMA, KATHIMERINI and others- and magazines -STATUS, EPSILON, GREEK PANORAMA, EV and others- have shown great interest with extended articles.
 Furthermore, foreign newspapers -NEW YORK NATIONAL HERALD- or magazines -THE NEW YORK TIME MAGAZINE, THE NATIONAL GEOGRAPHIC- were greatly interested, too.
 The same interest was shown by Greek Radio and TV stations -NET, ANTENNA, ET3- and by foreign ones, such as THE BBC and LONELY PLANET.

 The Museum Workshop is on the ground floor.
-Its purpose is to conserve the old strings of beads and also produce exact replicas of them using hand-made beads manufactured in privately-owned workshops in the East.
-The conservation of old strings of beads which are family heirloom is free of charge.
-You can find all the strings of beads produced in the Museum workshop in the Selling Shop of the Museum, which is also situated on the ground floor.
+Its purpose is to conserve the old strings of beads and also produce exact replicas of the ones exhibited at the museum.
+The conservation of old strings of beads, which are family heirloom, is free of charge.
+All the kombolois produced in the Museum Workshop can be found in the Museum Shop, which is also situated on the ground floor.

 The purpose and mission of Komboloi Museum is to pre-serve the traditional Greek Komboloi and make it better known.

 The Museum operates under the auspices of the Greek Ministry of Culture

 Ticket Price for the exhibition: 2 euros